PennyLaneAI/Lightning-Unification/pennylane_lightning/src/simulators/lightning_qubit/gates/tests/README.md

 In `Test_GateImplementations_(Param|Nonparam|Matrix).cpp` files we test only the default kernels (`LM` and `PI`), of which both paradigms are architecture agnostic.

 In `Test_GateImplementations_(Inverse|CompareKernels|Generator).cpp` files run tests registered to `DynamicDispatcher`.
-As we register kernels to `DynamicDispatcher` by detecting the runtime architecture, these files test all accessible kernels.
+As we register kernels to `DynamicDispatcher` by detecting the runtime architecture, these files test all accessible kernels on the executing CPU architecture.